arensalmela/hydrohomies/README.md

 To install, type `npm install` into the terminal.
 This will install all the required node packages to run the server.
 Start the application by typing `npm start` into the terminal.

+*Instructions-
+To view recent reviews either create a new user ID or log in with an existing ID.
+You can use filter options to narrow down results.
+Once logged in you can also write a new review by clicking the Create A Review option in the navbar.
+On the Create page you can use the dropdown options and text areas to review your favorite water.
+If the options you need are not listed in the dropdowns you can select the Add New Beverage tab in the Navbar to add a new brand or Flavor.
+You can also delete a brand or flavor from this page.

 ## Github:

 Check out other projects of all contributors on their github accounts: